 Keep moving: It may sound counterintuitive, but staying active has been shown to help people recover quicker.
 We’re not saying your should jump right into a CrossFit workout, but a gentle walk or swim will help.

-Anti-inflammatories: NSAIDS like ibuprofen can help to reduce inflammation and provide some relief from back pain.
+Anti-inflammatories: NSAIDs (Non-steriodal anti-inflammatory drugs) like ibuprofen can help to reduce inflammation and provide some relief from back pain.

 Hot/cold: Some people find hot and cold packs help to reduce the pain.